bobspirko.ca | Home | Canada Trips | US Trips | Hiking | Snowshoeing | MAP | About

 July 5, 2008

-Ever since I read about the Mythic Towers in Kananaskis Country Trail Guide, I've been curious about them.
+Ever since I read about the Mythic Towers in Kananaskis Country Trail Guide, I have been curious about them.
 The author Gillean Daffern mentions that John Martin was the first to traverse the Mythic Towers.
-Her guidebook shows roughly where they are – north of Mount Fable and west of Exshaw Creek – but their exact location, what they look like and how to get to them were nowhere to be found on the internet.
+Her guidebook shows roughly where they are – north of Mount Fable and west of Exshaw Creek – but their exact location, what they look like and how to get to them were nowhere to be found on the Internet.

-After studying the map I guessed where the Mythic Towers were and how best to get to them.
-Along with Dinah Kruze, I set off on a quest for the Mythic Towers.
+After studying the map I guessed where the Mythic Towers were and how to reach them.
+Along with Dinah, I set off on a quest for the Mythic Towers.

 Surprisingly, nothing foiled our mission: no fire-breathing dragons, not even a cliff band stopped us.
-We reached the summit we set out for, but when we saw two rocky peaks to the north I had doubts we were standing on one of the Mythic Towers.
+We reached the summit we set out for, but when we saw two rocky peaks to the north, I doubted we were standing on one of the Mythic Towers.
 We didn't attempt them as the day was already long (six hours to our summit).

 Unsure about our Mythic bid, I emailed Gillean Daffern after the trip.
 I sent a map with our route and some photos and asked her if we had reached one of the Towers.
-It turns out, she wasn't sure either, so she emailed John Martin.
-After exchanging a few emails, I had more information on the Mythic Towers.
+As it turns out, she wasn't sure either, so she emailed John Martin.
+After exchanging emails, I had more information on the Mythic Towers.

 I knew nothing of this before the trip.
 We planned to hike up Exshaw Creek and ascend the drainage (Mythic Creek) north of Mount Fable.
 After driving to Exshaw, we found that the trailhead for the Exshaw Creek trail had been moved.
 It was now west of Exshaw Creek on Mt Allan Dr. It falls short of the original trailhead, adding 500 m to the trail.
 That added time, as did the high water level: the creek crossings slowed us.
 The 9.4 km hike to Mythic Creek took 2:40 hours.